 Happy Monday everyone!
 The weekend here was a little gloomy until yesterday afternoon when the sun finally came out.
 It was amazing!
 I’m hoping for a little more sun today to keep me perky.
-There has definitely been too many blah days the past week.
-This time Spring weather needs to come and stay!
+There has definitely been too many blah days this past week.
+This time spring weather needs to come and stay!

 This recipe is participating in Nourishing Gourmet’s Pennywise Platter.
 Go check out some of the other yummy dishes.

 Serves: 2 or 3

 - ½ cup Bob's Red Mill steel-cut oats

 - 2 cups Unsweetened So Delicious Coconut Milk

 - ½ cup dried mixed dried fruit (raisins, dates, figs, apricots, etc.)

 - (I used Trader Joe's golden berry mix with raisins, cherries, cranberries, and blueberries mixed with raisins and chopped apricots.)